 Gross Income x GIM = Estimated Market Value

-In the event that these other two valuation methods don’t apply to a property, the cost approach is useful.
+In the event that the above valuation methods don’t apply to a property, the cost approach is useful.
 Some properties, such as government buildings, church buildings, schools, or even hospitals, aren’t necessarily income-producing properties.
-At the same time, these properties aren’t sold as often as office buildings, retail, or multifamily housing properties.
+Typically, they sell less often than office buildings, retail, or multifamily housing properties.
 As a result, it is more difficult to value them with either the sales comparison approach or the income approach.

 - Square-foot method – Multiplies the cost per square feet of a comparable, recently built property by the appraised building’s square footage